jksdua/thesis-presentation-for-pradeep/README.md

 	- Some literature treats as one while other breaks it up into two different constructs
 	- Intelligently matching content based on theoretical grounding and to user's needs

-##### ...
-- Individuals who hold positive expectancies about tailoring might attend more to a tailored intervention than individuals who hold neutral or negative expectancies about tailoring

 #### Research design:
 - Health belief model
 	- Used by previous literature on tailored healthcare apps
+	- Participant features
 		- Demographic variables (such as age, gender, ethnicity, occupation)
+	- Type of behavior change
 		- Perceived efficacy (an individual's self-assessment of ability to successfully adopt the desired behavior)
 		- Perceived control (a measure of level of self-efficacy)
 		- Health motivation (whether an individual is driven to stick to a given health goal)

 - Alternative approaches used in literature
 	- I-Change and stages of change